-Last week I wrote part one of the top 14 questions I ask when fixing and flipping real estate.
+In a former post I wrote about seven of the top 14 questions I ask when fixing and flipping real estate.
 I am eager to continue that conversation with you on this blog!

 The first question I ask myself before I pursue fixing and flipping over buying and holding is, “Do I NEED the cash?”
 The second question I ask is “Would this property serve me better short-term as a flipper?
 Can I make at least $20,000 for every $100,000 I invested?
 If the answer to both of those questions is yes, then I find myself needing to ask the following questions as well.